-• February 1, 2023 - June 15, 2023 for Fall 2023 semester
+• October 1, 2023 - December 31, 2023 for spring 2024 semester

-Contact Michael Thornton, Scholarship Program Manager in the FCC Foundation Office, 301.846.2438 to explore your options.
+Contact Michael Thornton, scholarship program manager, in the FCC Foundation Office, 301.846.2438 to explore your options.

 Family Educational Rights & Privacy Act of 1974 (FERPA)

 FERPA, commonly known as the Buckley Amendment, was issued by the Department of Health, Education and Welfare in the 1976 Federal Register.
 The regulations were transferred to the Department of Education when it was established and codified in Part 99 of Title 34 of the Code of Federal Regulations.